Versatile Bio Sensor Guide: Photodiode

 Photodiodo Sensor

-A photodiode measures light and translates it to a voltage signal that is recorded by the Versatile Bio.
+A photodiode measures light and translates it to a voltage signal that is recorded by the Versatile Bio device.

 The most common use of a photodiode is as a method of extremely accurate synchronization with visual stimuli, especially when presented on a computer screen.